 We offer an exciting and varied range of extra-curricular activities to provide our pupils with the opportunity to develop a wide range of interests and skills.

-Charlotte House clubs currently on offer include Drama, Gymnastics, Tae Kwando, Netball, Tennis, Science, Maths, Gardening, Ballet, Chess, Board Games, Library, Computers and language clubs covering Spanish, British Sign Language and Russian.
+Here are some examples of the clubs Charlotte House offers, which include Drama, Speech & Drama, Gymnastics, M:tech,dabating club, cross stitch, knitting, Tae Kwando, Netball, Tennis, Science, Maths, Gardening, Ballet, Chess, Board Games, Library, Computers and language clubs covering Spanish, British Sign Language and word & number puzzle club.
 We have regular visits from outside speakers to run after school Master Classes.

 As part of our ethos, we believe that learning is not just for the classroom.
 Much of what a child learns takes place beyond the classroom walls.